Dermal nevus

 by Allison Osmond MD FRCPC and Archan Kakadekar MD

-A dermal nevus is a non-cancerous type of skin tumour made up of specialized cells called melanocytes.
-The tumour is called ‘dermal’ because the melanocytes are only found in a layer of skin called the dermis.
-Dermal nevi (more than one nevus are called nevi) are usually seen in individuals of lighter skin complexion and can be found anywhere on the body.
-Another name for this type of growth is a mole.
-Mole is a common term used to describe any kind of growth made up of melanocytes.
+A dermal nevus is a non-cancerous skin tumour made up of specialized cells called melanocytes.
+Melanocytes produce melanin, the pigment that gives skin its colour.
+The term “dermal” is used because the melanocytes in a dermal nevus are located in the dermis, a layer of skin below the surface.
+This type of growth is commonly called a “mole,” a term used for any growth made up of melanocytes.

 What causes a dermal nevus?